A $C^1$-It\^o's formula for flows of semimartingale distributions: A verification theorem for a class of McKean-Vlasov optimal control problems

-$\mathrm{(iii)}$ The duality result \eqref{eq: dualite} is in the spirit of the duality results in mathematical finance and optimal transport, see e.g. \cite{Bouchard Dang} for an abstract formulation in optimal control.
-The novelty here is that it is at the core of the proof of the verification argument and appeals directly to a functional class of controls, which is made possible because we know a-priori that $D_{m}V$ is well-defined so that we can identify the optimal control by means of our It\^{o}'s formula for $C^{1}$-functionals. \end{remark}
+$\mathrm{(iii)}$ The duality result \eqref{eq: dualite} is in the spirit of duality results in mathematical finance and optimal transport, see e.g. \cite{Bouchard Dang} for an abstract formulation in optimal control.
+The novelty here is that it {goes together with} the proof of the verification argument and appeals directly to a functional class of controls, which is made possible because we know a priori that $D_{m}V$ is well-defined so that we can identify the optimal control by means of our It\^{o}'s formula for $C^{1}$-functionals.

+$\mathrm{(iv)}$ In the literature of mean-field control or mean-field games, it is usually difficult to check that the value function is $C^2$ (see e.g.~ \cite{Lions, GMMZ} for examples).
+The $C^1$-regularity as required in the above will be clearly easier to prove.
+We provide in Example \ref{exam:C1} below an example of McKean-Vlasov control problem, in which the $C^1$-regularity can be obtained by using purely probabilistic arguments.

+$\mathrm{(v)}$ The control problem in \eqref{eq:def_V_valuefunction} is a pure McKean-Vlasov control problem, so that the value function is in the form $V(t, \rho_t)$.
+One could also study mixed control problems by considering a controlled diffusion process $Y$ in addition to $X$, and a reward function in the form $g(\rho^X_T, Y_T)$, so that the value of the control problem would be in the form $V(t, \rho^X_t, Y_t)$.
+The same arguments as below would lead to a similar verification result.
+We stay in this pure McKean-Vlasov control setting for ease of presentation. \end{remark}

+\begin{remark} The reason for considering a weak formulation of the McKean-Vlasov control problem in \eqref{eq:def_V_valuefunction} comes from our duality type arguments which do not apply to strong formulations.
+On the other hand, the law induced by a strong control is a weak control, as a probability measure in $\Pcb_{{W}}(0, m_0)$.
+Then, given a strong control $\nu$ which achieves the optimality in the Hamiltonian as in \eqref{eq:H_optimal}, we obtain an optimal control for the weak formulation \eqref{eq:def_V_valuefunction} by Theorem \ref{thm:Theorem1}, and hence it is also an optimal control for the (more restrictive) strong formulation. {More generally speaking}, by a direct adaptation of the arguments in Djete, Possama\"i and Tan \cite[Section 4, Proof of Theorem 3.1]{Djete Equivalence}, one can prove that, under quite general upper-semicontinuity conditions on $L$ and $g$, the value functions of the weak and strong formulations are the same, even if an optimal strong control does not exist. \end{remark}